Use of Reprocessed SUDs Strengthens the Supply Chain and Reduces Cost, Waste, and Greenhouse Gas Emissions.

 • CE Mark Adoption: Absent EU action above, AMDR urges EU member states to harmonize a consistent regulatory approach for reprocessing and ensure that all reprocessed products that obtain a CE mark are entitled to be placed on the entirety of the EU market.
 With the availability of CE-marked, remanufactured SUDs, hospitals have access to lower-priced devices that provide competitive downward pricing pressure on manufacturers for new devices, and lower waste and emission options while building supply chain resilience.

-By advancing these policy initiatives, AMDR aims to create a more sustainable, cost-effective, and resilient healthcare supply chain that benefits providers, patients, and the planet.
+AMDR’s recommendations would strengthen medical supply chains while reinforcing national goals of healthcare cost containment, sustainability, and industrial resilience and autonomy.
+By advancing these policy initiatives, AMDR aims to create a more cost-effective, sustainable, and resilient healthcare supply chain that benefits providers, patients, and the planet.

 0